Water Treatment

 https://www.southernwater.co.uk/how-hard-is-your-water

-With my full report on https://www.southernwater.co.uk/media/6538/zs536.pdf
+With my full report on https://www.southernwater.co.uk/media/6538/zs536.pdf (not working now)

 • 247 CaCO3mg/l (hard)